tmandys/digie35-python/README.md

 Issues
 ------

+- General Segmentation Fault or similar error

+To get more info in terminal use

+  export PYTHONFAULTHANDLER=1

 - nginx cannot display page and returns "403 Forbidden"

 nginx requires X right to whole tree of parent directories of particular file on linked location.
 Check it with